 Undergraduate Honors Thesis Advisor Committee Member

-Between Two Worlds: Cy Twombly’s Nine Discourses on Commodus (second examiner, Spring 2019)
+Between Two Worlds: Cy Twombly’s Nine Discourses on Commodus (examiner, 2019)